Optimizing Resource Allocation in a Distributed Quantum Computing Cloud: A Game-Theoretic Approach: Evaluation

-The solution, a matrix $M$ from QC-PRAGM, indicates how to partition the circuits for cost efficiency.
-The $M$ matrix is utilized in the QC-PRAGM++ Algorithm \ref{algo:Inter-node-communication} to generate matrix $P$, which identifies the combinations of qubits that have the highest number of local gates while allocating partitions to quantum nodes.
-This matrix \( P \) outlines an efficient method for partitioning circuits, focusing on reducing costs and optimizing communication between nodes.
-We utilize the Kernighan-Lin algorithm \cite{6771089} from NetworkX to perform partitioning for the random and round-robin algorithms.
-The Kernighan-Lin algorithm can be applied multiple times depending on the number of partitions needed.
+The Algorithm~\ref{algo:Inter-node-communication} outlines an efficient method for partitioning circuits, focusing on reducing costs and optimizing communication between nodes.
+We utilize the Kernighan-Lin algorithm \cite{6771089} from NetworkX \cite{SciPyProceedings_11} to perform partitioning for the random and round-robin algorithms.
+The Kernighan-Lin algorithm can be applied multiple times, depending on the number of partitions needed.
 In this way, we can find the number of remote gates corresponding to the number of shared edges (gates) between the partition graphs.